aryanmiriyala/MakeUC-DreamScape/README.md

 ## 🤝 Contributing

-This is a hackathon project built for UCMake.
+This is a hackathon project built for MakeUC.
 Contributions, issues, and feature requests are welcome!

 ## 📄 License

-This project was created for UCMake Hackathon.
+This project was created for MakeUC Hackathon.

 ## 🔗 Resources